 In 2015 Unum introduced a new disability offering allowing employers to choose between financial protection plans.

 Mergers and Acquisitions

-Unum agreed to buy Louisiana-based H&J Capital, which owns Starmount Life Insurance and third-party administrator AlwaysCare Benefits, for $127 million.
+In 2016 Unum bought Louisiana-based H&J Capital, which owns Starmount Life Insurance and third-party administrator AlwaysCare Benefits, for $127 million.
 Starmount operates in 49 states plus the District of Columbia, offering individual products for dental, vision, life, and accident coverage.
 It also offers group and voluntary benefits including dental, vision, life, accident, disability, and critical illness, under the AlwaysCare Benefits brand.